aro-network/aro-docs/docs/campaigns/previewnet.md

 - **When does Previewnet end?**
   Follow our official announcements for the exact end date.
-- **Are Previewnet Jades real rewards?**
+- **Do I get real rewards from mining in Previewnet?**
-  No, they’re simulation points for practice—real Jade rewards begin in Testnet.
+  No, you DO NOT get real rewards (in Jade) from mining.
+Run and test ARO Nodes, get ready for the Testnet mining competition!
 - **What is "Jade in Lock" and how do I unlock it?**
   Some Jade rewards will be given in a locked form, which are referred as "Jade in Lock" in your Dashboard.
 You can unlock these Jades in Testnet by running nodes.
 You can refer to <Link to="/campaigns/jade">**Jade Rewards Page**</Link> for more explanations.